PedroMTQ/UniFuncNet/README.md

 # DRAX

-DRAX is a biological data collector, fetching information on gene-protein-reaction-compound relationship across multiple databases.
+DRAX is a network annotation tool, fetching information on multiple entities and establishing gene-protein-reaction-compound relationships across multiple databases.
-It was built to aid in the mapping of metabolism related components, for example to aid in the expansion of metabolic networks, automating the often monotonous, manual data collection.
+It was built to aid in the mapping of metabolism related entities, for example to aid in the expansion of metabolic networks, automating the often monotonous, manual data collection.

 ## Installation